Family Law Information

 The Department of Social Services must investigate every report.
 They will try to help the family stay together by providing assistance or by setting up a meeting with the parents, other family members, or supportive people in the community to make a plan so the family can remain safely together.

 A child is removed from his or her parents when the social worker believes there is an imminent risk of harm to the child.
 The child may be placed with a relative or in a foster home.
-An emergency shelter hearing is held the next day in juvenile court and a judge or master decides if the child can return to the parents or guardians safely or should remain with a relative or in foster care.
+An emergency shelter hearing is held the next day in juvenile court and a judge or magistrate decides if the child can return to the parents or guardians safely or should remain with a relative or in foster care.
 At this hearing the attorney for the Department of Social Services will file a petition with the court alleging that the child is a Child in Need of Assistance, (CINA).

 Parents and children are each entitled to be represented by lawyers at this hearing and at all CINA hearings.